Traewelling/traewelling/privacypolicy_en.md

 ## Registration on this website

-To use certain functions, you can register on our website.
-The transmitted data is used exclusively for the purpose of using the respective offer or service.
-Mandatory information requested during registration must be provided in full.
-Otherwise, we will reject the registration.

-In the event of important changes, for example for technical reasons, we will inform you by e-mail.
-The e-mail will be sent to the address given during registration.
+Public content such as other users' statuses can be viewed without registration.
+For active use of Träwelling — in particular creating check-ins — registration is required.
+You can register either with an e-mail address and password, or via single sign-on with Mastodon.
+When registering via Mastodon, no e-mail address is transmitted; an e-mail address is not mandatory.

+If an e-mail address is provided, we use it for important notifications regarding your account.

-The processing of the data entered during registration is based on your consent (Art.
+The processing of data entered during registration is based on your consent (Art.
 6 para.
 1 lit. a DSGVO).
-A revocation of your already given consent is possible at any time.
-An informal communication by e-mail is sufficient for the revocation.
-The legality of the data processing already data processing remains unaffected by the revocation.

-We store the data collected during registration for the period that you are registered on our website.
-Your data will be deleted when the user account is deleted.
-Legal retention periods or rights remain unaffected; your data may therefore be processed for longer than specified or a request for deletion cannot be complied with if an exceptional circumstance of the DS-GVO applies, in particular one of the reasons listed in Art.
-17 (3) DS-GVO.
+For information on storage periods and account deletion, please refer to the "Deleting your account" section.

 ## Storage period of contributions and comments